SeanHwangG/page/book/tool/shell.md

 git://host.xz[:port]/path/to/repo.git/      # does no authentication
 http[s]://host.xz[:port]/path/to/repo.git/
 native transport (i.e. git:// URL) and should be used with caution on unsecured networks.
-<folder>        # get a local copy of an existing repository (default cwd)
+<folder>        # get a local copy of an existing repository (default cwd) (. for current directory)
 --depth 1       # shallow clone
---recurse-submodules  # initialize, update each submodule in repository -b / --branch   # clone branch
+-b / --branch   # clone branch
 --bare          # clone bare repository
 -j <n>, --jobs <n>   # number of submodules fetched at the same time.
+--recurse-submodules # initialize, update each submodule in repository
 ```

 > Fetch